SaliElloh/model-selection-via-cross-validation/README.md

 10. Evaluate the model's training RMSE and testing RMSE
 11. print the coefficients for the optimal parameter model
-12. Plot the training and test data, the fitted Ridge regression model, and the resulting polynomial curve.
+12. Plot the training and test data, the fitted Ridge regression model, and the resulting polynomial Curve.

-Results:
+## Results:
+the results of this project include:

-(1) the averages of the RMSE values obtained during the 6-fold CV for each case and (2) the optimal degree d∗ and regularization parameter λ∗ obtained via the 6-fold CV;
+1. Averages of the RMSE values obtained during the 6-fold CV for each case plotted against the optimal degree d* and regularization parameter  λ∗ obtained via the 6-fold CV, separately:

+2. the coefficient-weights of the d∗-degree polynomial and the λ∗-regularized 12-degree learned on all the training data

+Coefficients of Optimal Degree (6):

+Coefficients of Optimal Alpha (e^-3):

+ 4. the training and test RMSE of that final, learned polynomials, using the training and testing data:

+Optimal Alpha e^-3:

+Optimal Degree 6:

+ 5.  the 2 plots containing all the training data along with the resulting polynomial curves for d∗ and λ∗, for the range of years 1968-2023 as input:

+Polynomial plots of the optimal degrees:
+Optimal degree (6):

+ Optimal alpha e^-3:

 <!-- Dataset -->